muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 This article will describe how to setup node express to serve a ReactJS app.
 The article has several parts:

-+ Getting Node working on your computer
++ Getting a simple express server working on your computer
-+ Working your way through Express and understanding the elements we will use
++ Enhancing the React App to fetch data from a server
-+ Using npm to generate a production version of a working ReactJS app
++ Enhancing the server again to add mongodb

 There are many tutorials on the web that describe the process of creating a ReactJS app.
 There are also numerous articles that walk through creating apps with Express.
 The main contrbution here will be demonstrating how to go from development to production with an existing ReactJS app.
 The production version of the ReactJS app will be served by Express.